lrewega/browserker/docs/design.md

 TODO: What should plugins _get_?
 A list of injection points?
 A page?
 A browser?
 Register for specific events?
 Needs access to responses.
 Needs ability to read response for _their_ injected request.

+Current thinking is to replay a crawl navigation, then on the final step generate an HTML/JS page with a series of xhr/fetch functions which we can tag to be intercepted.
+The DevTools Fetch API would be enacted to trap the request and modify to whatever the plugin wanted.

+There are some questions though:

+1. Should we execute the _entire_ navigation path _every_ time?
+This is super expensive but will reduce state related issues where an attack may fail unless path A -> B -> C is followed in proper succession (think anti-CSRF tokens).
+Maybe replay the navigation 1 time per plugin, then have each plugin attack.
+Maybe have some sort of heuristic detect if we should replay the entire path again.
+2. Detect anti-CSRF tokens and replay only the necessary steps.
+3. If possible, generate JS functions that attack directly via XHR/Whatever.
+4. Call out to a standard Go http.Client and attack from that, bypassing the browser.
+This will work on API/REST calls, but requires us to track session state and pass it along, also adds more complexity.

 ### Parsing Requests